Mintbase/Grants-Program/docs/T&Cs.md

 You shall not be entitled to an increase in compensation, even if you have had more work or greater expenses than anticipated.
 An increase in compensation is also excluded if extraordinary circumstances which could not have been foreseen prevent the completion of the Software or make it excessively difficult.

-Except as specifically provided otherwise, the Grant shall be due and payable on or before thirty (30) calendar days after receiving an invoice from You and upon acceptance by the Web 3.0. of the Software and/or Milestones.
+Except as specifically provided otherwise, the Grant shall be due and payable on or before thirty (30) calendar days after receiving an invoice from You and upon acceptance by the Mintbase. of the Software and/or Milestones.

-The Parties acknowledge and agree that the Web 3.0. shall be entitled to make Milestones payments.
-The Parties acknowledge and agree that any partial or advanced payments by the Web 3.0. or any third party shall be set off against the total amount of the Grant.
+The Parties acknowledge and agree that the Mintbase. shall be entitled to make Milestones payments.
+The Parties acknowledge and agree that any partial or advanced payments by the Mintbase. or any third party shall be set off against the total amount of the Grant.

 ## 8. Taxes and other duties

 You are solely responsible for determining what, if any, taxes or other duties apply to Your Grant.
 It is also Your responsibility to withhold, collect, report, and remit the correct taxes to the appropriate tax authorities, according to the legislation in force.
-Web 3.0 is not responsible and shall be in no way held liable for withholding, collecting, reporting, and remitting and taxes arising from, or in connection to Your Grant.
+Mintbase is not responsible and shall be in no way held liable for withholding, collecting, reporting, and remitting and taxes arising from, or in connection to Your Grant.

 ## 9. Warranties and Liabilities